umbraco/UmbracoDocs/11/umbraco-forms/developer/extending/adding-a-fieldtype.md

 In the HTML you can access settings via `field.settings`, e.g. `{{field.settings.Caption}}` to render a "Caption" setting.
 It is also possible to access prevalues via `field.parsedPreValues`.

-For built-in field types, Umbraco Forms look for this file in the virtual folder: `App_Plugins\UmbracoForms\backoffice\Common\FieldTypes\` and will expect to find a file with a name matching the class's name, i.e. `mycustomfield.html`.
+For built-in field types, Umbraco Forms look for this file in the virtual folder: `App_Plugins\UmbracoForms\backoffice\Common\FieldTypes\`.
+It will expect to find a file with a name matching the class's name, i.e. `mycustomfield.html`.

 To store in a different location, you can apply the following override to the custom field type's C# representation: